Quick Take

 Exercise

-The Chiweenie is energetic and while it doesn’t need too much exercise, should still get daily walks to prevent weight issues.
+The Chiweenie is energetic, and while it doesn’t need too much exercise, should still get daily walks to prevent weight issues.

 ©Jaclyn Vernace/Shutterstock.com

 The Chiweenie is small and rather energetic, but they don’t need much exercise.
 Don’t put this dog in situations that can be hard on its spine, like jumping or climbing.
-Still, they are playful, so playing fetch or catch with the right size toy can be quite fun.
+Still, they are playful, so playing fetch or catch with the right-sized toy can be quite fun.
 Plus, the extra activity with your new puppy will offer a great time to bond.

 Their small size makes the dog a great companion in apartments, but they will need to go on walks often to prevent weight issues.